aws-actions/configure-aws-credentials/README.md

 these files will be overridden if the `AWS_SHARED_CREDENTIALS_FILE` and `AWS_CONFIG_FILE` environment variables are present.

-Note that profile names may not contain whitespace, square brackets, or forward or backslashes.
+Profile names may not contain whitespace, square brackets, or forward or backslashes.

+By default, the action will not overwrite existing profiles.
+If you would like to overwrite a profile, set the `overwrite-aws-profile` input to `true`.

 See the [Examples](#examples) section for usage examples.